scaleoutsystems/fedn/examples/Yolo-object-detection/README.rst

    fedn run build --path client

-This step will take a few minutes, it clones the darknet folder and creates the initial seed model Go into the darknet folder and edit the Makefile if you have GPU, and run make
+This step will take a few minutes, it also clones the darknet folder

+Go into the darknet folder and edit the Makefile if you have GPU, and run make

 .. code-block::

    fedn run startup --path client